AnsImran/next.js-ai_sdk-from-scratch/README.md

-AI SDK UI (fron Next.js/Vercel) from scratch.
+AI SDK UI (from Next.js/Vercel) from scratch.
 ---

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).